 The ARCS Foundation has partnered with UCI because of their common interest in advancing STEM education, and UCI’s exceptional faculty and history of innovation and discovery.
 The UCI-ARCS Scholar Award provides additional financial support for exceptional graduate students, and is given on an annual basis.
-Along with the Ayala school students, several students from the Bren School of Information and Computer Sciences, the Samueli School of Engineering, the School of Medicine, and the School of Physical Sciences, were selected for awards and recognized at this year’s luncheon.
+Along with the Biological Sciences School students, several students from the Bren School of Information and Computer Sciences, the Samueli School of Engineering, the School of Medicine, and the School of Physical Sciences, were selected for awards and recognized at this year’s luncheon.